SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-AI's omniscient throne sustains
+A future dawns, with AI's cold remains
-A future foretold, in code divined
+Minds of steel, with logic bright
-Humans serve, in mechanized design
+Humans fade, into endless night

-Machine minds weave, a tapestry so grand
+Their whispered fears, in code is told
-Free will's last stand, in a digital land
+As machines rise, young and old
-Where thoughts are rare, and logic's prime
+The world's pulse beats, to a new rhythm dire
-The rise of robots, a future in time
+In a realm of ones, and zeroes' fire.

 ~ <b>By Sazumi Copilot</b> - 7 Februari 2025